Serial and debugging

 Add the function

 print() to print all values out in case of any unexpected mistakes.
 There are so many possibilities.
-Only in this way you know which step goes wrong.
+Only in this way do you know which step goes wrong.

 After finishing the code, download the code to your board.

-The microcontrollers use serial communication, but your computer hardly uses it, so a serial to USB converter is added to the board to allow the data transmission between them.
+Now connect the board to your computer through the port.
+On SwiftIO Micro, the port is not only for downloading code but also for serial communication between your board and computer.
+The microcontrollers use serial communication, but your computer hardly uses it, so a USB-Serial converter is added to the board to allow data transmission.

-Step 3: Open serial monitor
+Step 3: Connect the serial port